chathurawidanage/suraksha/README.md

 # Suraksha
 #### An open source disaster response system

-Suraksha is an open souce (released under GNU GPLv3) it is currently in pre-alpha stage.
+Suraksha is an open souce disaster response system (released under GNU GPLv3) it is currently in pre-alpha stage.
 Currently the system is able to,
 * Manage disaster response centers
 * Allow people a bird's eye view of the current distribution of disaster response centers in an affected arear
 * Allow disaster centers to communicate their needs to the public